VCU Rams men's basketball: Anthony Grant era

-The 2008–2009 season was another successful one for the VCU program.
+The 2008–09 season was another successful one for the VCU program.
 The Rams finished the season with a mark of 24–10 overall, going 14–4 in a hotly contested CAA and sealing the deal on a three-peat as CAA regular season champions for only the second time in CAA conference history and the second time in school history, the first coming during the Rams time in the Sun Belt Conference.
 The Rams would not fall short again and captured the CAA Conference tournament championship for the fourth time since joining the conference capped by a 71–50 rout of rival George Mason in the final.
-The 21-point margin is the largest margin of victory in a CAA Conference tournament Championship Game.
-Larry Sanders set CAA Conference tournament Championship Game records for the Rams with 20 rebounds and 7 blocks in the victory.
+The 21-point margin was the largest margin of victory in a CAA conference tournament championship game.
+Larry Sanders set CAA conference tournament championship records for the Rams with 20 rebounds and 7 blocks in the victory.

-So once again, the Rams headed to the NCAA tournament as a No. 11 seed in the East region.
+So once again, the Rams headed to the NCAA tournament as a No. 11 seed in the East Region.
 The Rams were eliminated by the No. 6 seed UCLA Bruins in a hard-fought game 65–64.

-Anthony Grant posted an impressive 76–25 record in his three seasons as the head men's basketball coach at VCU.
-He was an outright dominating 52–10 versus CAA opponents, including conference tournaments, capturing three straight CAA Regular season Conference Championships and two CAA Conference tournament championships.
-He led VCU to two NCAA tournament berths and one NIT berth before departing the program to take over the head coaching position at the University of Alabama.
+Anthony Grant posted an impressive 76–25 record in his three seasons as the head coach at VCU.
+He was 52–10 versus CAA opponents, including conference tournaments, capturing three straight CAA regular season conference championships and two CAA conference tournament championships.
+He led VCU to two NCAA tournament berths and one NIT berth before departing the program to take over the head coaching position at Alabama.
 Eric Maynor would go on to be drafted No. 20 in the 2009 NBA draft by the Utah Jazz.